abitdodgy/abitdodgy.github.io/_posts/2015-08-30-maintenance-mode-for-rails.md

 It doesn't really matter what the value of `MAINTENANCE_MODE` is (or its name, for that matter), so *enabled* serves for clarity.
 The logic checks for the presence of the variable, not its value.

-If we want to allow access to a specific IP address we set another `ENV` variable.
-Its value should be a coma-delimited list of any IP address that we want to enable access for.
+To allow access to an IP address we set another `ENV` variable.
+Its value should be a coma-delimited list of IP addresses that we want to enable access for.

 {% highlight text %}
 heroku config:set MAINTAINER_IPS=1.2.3.4,9.8.7.6